WHAM Research Network

 Doran Cart, Senior Curator, National World War I Museum (US)

 Piet Chielens, Director, In Flanders Fields Museum (Belgium)

 Hervé François, Directeur, Historial de la Grande Guerre (France)

 Paul Gough, Pro Vice-Chancellor and Vice President, College of Design and Social Context, RMIT University (Australia)

 Glyn Harper, Professor of War Studies, Massey University, (NZ)

 Windsor Jones, Curator, National Army Museum Te Mata Toa (NZ)

-Sally Morgan, Professor, Director of Doctoral Research, College of Creative Arts, Massey University (NZ)
+Sally Morgan, Distinguished Professor, College of Creative Arts, Massey University (NZ)

 Gorch Pieken, Wissenschaftlicher Leiter, Militärhistorisches Museum (Germany)